Seagate/halon/rfc/004-configuration-api.md

 In order to support both of these possibilities, we describe the following process for reconfiguration:

 1. The recovery co-ordinator attempts to kill the process using `exit` and a new reason, `Reconf`, which we reserve to this purpose.
 It then attempts to restart the service using the new configuration.
 Since service starting is idempotent, we do not worry about the previous service not having exited.
-2. In the case of a regular service, this exit should be uncaught and result in the termination of the service, followed by the spawning of a replacement service with the new configuration.
+2. In the case of a regular service, this exit should be uncaught and result in the termination of the service.
+Once it has exited, the attempted startup by the RC should succeed.
+Alternatively, the RC may start an ephemeral process which can `monitor` the service, then kill and restart it.
-3. A new service message `ServiceConfigured` should be sent to the recovery co-ordinator upon successful startup.
+3. A new service message `ServiceStarted` should be sent to the recovery co-ordinator upon successful startup.
 Upon receipt of this message, the RC should update the resource graph to reflect the new configuration.
 4. In the case of a service managing its own reconfiguration, this exception should be caught by the process implementing the service, which should then send a `ConfigurationUpdateRequest` to the recovery co-ordinator.
 The recovery co-ordinator should then respond with a `ConfigurationUpdate` containing the current epoch and the relevant `Wants` configuration for that service.
-5. As in the case of a killable process, the service should send a `ServiceConfigured` message to the recovery co-ordinator on successful configuration, at which point the recovery co-ordinator should update the resource graph.
+5. As in the case of a killable process, the service should send a `ServiceStarted` message to the recovery co-ordinator on successful configuration, at which point the recovery co-ordinator should update the resource graph.
 6. This process should be driven by a timer, and continue until there are no remaining `Wants` edges in the graph.

-Sometimes, the relevant configuration to apply might be to the recovery supervisor acting as the co-ordinator itself.
-In this case, the co-ordinator should first apply all other `Wants` configuration changes, before killing itself (with `exit Reconf`).
-Since responsibility for restarting services lies with the recovery co-ordinator, this would force a new co-ordinator to be elected on a different node, which would then restart the original supervisor with a new configuration.
+Sometimes, the relevant configuration to apply might be to the recovery co-ordinator itself.
+In this case, the co-ordinator should simply kill itself (with `exit Reconf`), allowing a new recovery co-ordinator to be spawned with the new configuration.

 ## Bootstrap configuration